 Accordingly, export enterprises need to continue to make good use of trade agreements, especially signed free trade agreements (FTAs), and make more efforts in trade promotion activities, promote market and industry diversification to reduce dependence on traditional markets/industries, specifically expanding exports to markets in Northern Europe, Eastern Europe, Latin America, etc.

-The potential in FTA markets is still quite large, opening up many opportunities for domestic enterprises.
-However, to exploit FTA markets well, it is necessary to meet the requirements of origin, along with changes in raw materials and production lines to meet the requirements of customers.
+The potential in markets with FTAs remains quite large, opening up many opportunities for domestic businesses.
+However, to effectively exploit these FTA markets, it is necessary to meet requirements regarding origin of goods, along with changes in raw materials and production lines to meet the demands of trading partners.

 Source link